EMIL8708/terraform-azure-project-t2/VNET/README.md

 Next we created main.tf configuration file.
 VNET is the Virtual Network which will include subnets that will associated with public IP.

 Steps:
-Use resource "azurerm_resource_group" "wordpress" to create the Vnet Create main.tf file in VNET folder with Makefile, output.tf, provider.tf, variable.tf, .gitignore and README.md files
+Use resource "azurerm_resource_group" "wordpress" to create the VNET.
+Create main.tf file in VNET folder with Makefile, output.tf, provider.tf, variable.tf, .gitignore and README.md files

 ```